MicvhT/splunk_lab/docs/test-plan.md

 **Preconditions**
 - `ENV` block populated (`INDEXER_IP`, `SYSLOG_PORT`, `INDEX_PFSENSE`).
-- Splunk indexer reachable from pfSense (network validated by TC1/TC3).
+- Splunk indexer reachable from pfSense (network validated by TC1).
 - You have Splunk admin access to create a UDP/TCP input and view indexes.
 - You can access the pfSense GUI (or SSH/shell) to configure remote syslog.

-## Design notes / recommendation
+## Design Notes / Recommendation
-- **Preferred for lab:** Use **TCP syslog** (e.g., 1514 TCP) for reliability.
-If you must use UDP, it’s okay for tests but packets can be lost.
+- **Preferred for lab:** Use **UCP syslog** (e.g., 1514 UDP) for convenience.
+TCP can be set up with a little bit more configurations as UDP test packets have the possibility of being lost.
 - Configure Splunk to listen on the chosen port and index the incoming messages to `INDEX_PFSENSE` with an appropriate `sourcetype` (e.g., `pfsense:syslog`).

 **Steps**